KonnorRogers/rhino-editor/docs/src/_documentation/how_tos/17-adding-alt-text-to-images.md

 ActionText::Attachment.const_set("ATTRIBUTES", attributes)
 ```

 If this looks funky to you, thats because it is.
-I filed an issue with Rails about proper `mattr_accessor` support like other Rails modules.
+I filed an issue with Rails about proper `mattr_accessor` support like other Rails modules to make this API nicer to work with.

 <https://github.com/rails/rails/discussions/54179>

-Moving on.
-Now that ActionText can accept the "alt" attribute, we have to configure our frontend to enable the experimental alt text editor.
+Moving on, now that ActionText can accept the "alt" attribute, we have to configure Rhino Editor to enable the experimental alt text editor.

 ## Enabling alt text editor

-To do so we can do the following:
+To enable the alt text editor, we can do the following:

 <%- code = capture do -%>
 <rhino-editor experimental-alt-text-editor></rhino-editor>
 <%- end.html_safe -%>

-## Alt text editor example

-Add an attachment below to test out the attachment editor.

 <light-code language="html">
   <script slot="code" type="text/plain">
     <%= code %>
   </script>
 </light-code>

+## Alt text editor example

+Add an attachment below to test out the attachment editor.

 <%= code %>